 I love catching roach as I think they are a very beautiful and delicate looking fish.
 I would use castors fed little and often to catch roach with many anglers catching good specimen size fish with this bait.
 Castors are the chrysalis of a maggot in a shell-like form and you will find not only roach but all silver fishing species go crazy for this bait.

-I would go as far as saying that castors would be my choice of best bait for silver fishing.
+I would go as far as saying that castors would be my choice of the best bait for silver fishing.

 How To Avoid Unwanted Fish